 The town of St Cyprien (around 20kms from Sarlat) is home to one of the area’s best and closest markets to Les Milandes.
 Here you will find medieval houses in the lanes of the old centre.
 Take an amble up the hillside and experience the charming narrow streets.
 Wander towards the Abbey church with 12th century bell tower situated at an elevated position over the Dordogne river and valley.
 St Cyprien has a fascinating history and suffered due to its position between English Aquitaine and the Kingdom of France during the Hundred Years’ War.

 Running the length of the Rue Gambetta in the centre of the town, the market held on a Sunday morning, is an experience for the senses with abundant fresh fruit and vegetables, a fine array of French cheeses, charcuterie, freshly baked breads and croissants and local delicacies including foie gras, Pecharmant wine and walnuts.
-The market is also an opportunity to purchase gifts for those back home including brightly coloured woven baskets and gorgeously scented soaps (our favourite is lavender).
+The market is also an opportunity to purchase gifts for those back home including brightly coloured woven baskets and gorgeously scented soaps.
 Reward your efforts with a ‘café au lait’ at one of the many bistros lining the Rue Gambetta.
-Our advice is to allow good time to leisurely pace through the market and arrive early to find a parking space, particularly in July and August.
+Allow good time to leisurely pace through the market and arrive early to find a parking space, particularly in July and August.

 Other local markets

 The following other local markets are well worth a visit.
 You could combine a shopping expedition with some sightseeing;

 This small town attracts people wishing to visit the Vézère valley and is also home to the Musée National.